jamescourtois/jamescourtois/source/_websites/drycloneinternational.md

 categories: [wordpress]
 ---

-Dryclone Internatioanl is a custom wordpress build based on a design provided by Anda Creative.
+This was a single-developer build on behalf of Anda Creative for Dryclone International.
+This custom wordpress theme is based on the underscores starter theme.
+I worked very closely with the designer to ensure all the design aesthetics were coded properly.